Are you looking for information about offers, devices or your account?

 Vodacom Human Rights Policy

-Our human rights policy statement is backed up by our internal human rights policy which sets out how our people must ensure we respect human rights, including steps to take through our other aligned policies, such as those covering child protection, responsible procurement, health, safety and wellbeing, human resources, privacy management and law enforcement assistance.
+Our human rights public policy statement is backed by our internal human rights policy which sets out how our employees, contractors and suppliers must ensure we respect human rights, including steps to take through other aligned policies, such as human resources, supply chain management and code of ethical purchasing.

 Managing human rights We adopt a comprehensive approach to manage our human rights impact.